 Emma joined Cohen Cramer in 1999.
 She is the head of the Serious Injury Team which reflects her vast experience in acting for clients who have suffered serious injuries as a result of accidents at work, in public places and in road traffic accidents.
 Emma’s expertise also includes complex medical negligence cases.
 She, like the rest of the team, is experienced in acting for children as well as adults injured in accidents.
 Emma is a member of The Association Of Personal Injury Lawyers (APIL) and is also a member of the Law Society’s Personal Injury Accreditation Scheme which verifies a member’s expertise and recognises their accomplishment in the area of personal injury law.

 Cases completed by Emma Mason

-Miss L – head injury from road traffic accident
+Miss L – head injury from a road traffic accident

 Emma acted for a young woman who was a back seat passenger in a vehicle that was involved in a head-on collision with another.
 The Claimant sustained a fractured skull and nerve damage to the left eye.
 Other symptoms and injuries involved headaches and depression requiring extensive treatment and medication.